-Yasin is a common law Barrister who specialises in the areas of practices Immigration, Family, Islamic and where there is an interest for him Crime.
+Yasin specialises in the areas of practices Immigration law, Family law, Islamic law and where there is an interest for him Crime.
 He has amassed years of advocacy appearing in the courts and the tribunals and as a result it is clear and to the point so everyone can understand what is being said and more importantly why.

 Yasin by his nature is a person who enjoys studying and this is reflected by him having 3 degrees, he never stops learning as he enjoys being challenged.

-Yasin strengths lie in his ability to read huge amounts of papers and be able relate to the person he is dealing with, Yasin is approachable and this stems from having worked with less advantaged people such as refugees, vulnerable people and charities.
-He has worked pro bono in the past and is advocate for the charity Bail for Immigration Detainees.
+Yasin strengths lie in his ability to read huge amounts of papers, breakdown complex issues and relate to the person he is dealing with.
+Client care is the bedrock to building a case, Yasin is approachable and this stems from having worked with less advantaged people such as refugees, vulnerable people, and charities.
+He has worked pro bono in the past will do so where there is need.

 Yasin undertakes direct access work and is one of a few barristers who can litigate as well; he also is member of the Bar Councils Direct Access Committee.